damonohan/portfolio-simulator/README.md

    - Configure structured note parameters and withdrawal strategies
    - Click "Run Simulation" to execute
    - View and analyze results in the "Results" tab

+## Troubleshooting

+### GUI Issues on Mac

+1. **Black or non-responsive GUI**:
+   - Verify you're using Python 3.11.7 from python.org: `python --version`
+   - Ensure tkinter is working: `python -m tkinter`
+   - Try using `pythonw` instead of `python` to launch the application
+   - Install XQuartz if needed for Tcl/Tk support: https://www.xquartz.org/

+2. **Matplotlib rendering issues**:
+   - Try setting a different backend:
+     ```python
+     import matplotlib
+     matplotlib.use('TkAgg')  # or try 'Agg', 'Qt5Agg'
+     ```
+   - Add this at the beginning of any script with matplotlib plots

+3. **Other Mac rendering issues**:
+   - On newer versions of macOS, try setting the following environment variable:
+     ```
+     export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES
+     ```
+   - Add the above to your .zshrc or .bash_profile

 ## Command Line Simulations